fai-riggs/flashcard-generator/DEPLOYMENT.md

 # Deployment Guide: Streamlit Cloud

-This guide will help you deploy the Flashcard & Facebook Generator app to Streamlit Cloud (free hosting).
+This guide will help you deploy the FAI Document Generator app to Streamlit Cloud (free hosting).

 ## Prerequisites